Ernst Tugendhat: Life and career

 Tugendhat retired in 1992, but was a visiting professor in philosophy at the Pontificia Universidad Católica de Chile, Santiago (1992–1996), a researcher at the Institute for Human Sciences, Vienna (1996), and visiting professor at Charles University in Prague (1997–1998).

 Tugendhat died in Freiburg on 12 March 2023 at age 93.

 Awards

-Tugendhat became a honorary professor of the Tübingen University in 1999, and in 2002 a fellow of the Kolleg Friedrich Nietzsche.
+Tugendhat became an honorary professor of the Tübingen University in 1999, and in 2002 a fellow of the Kolleg Friedrich Nietzsche.
 He received an honorary doctorate from the Universidad Autónoma de Madrid in 2005, and from the University of Zürich in 2009.
 In 2005 he was awarded the Meister Eckhart Prize; he donated the prize money to a school, "Talitha Kumi", in Beit Jala, Palestine.